 - Research at any institution is often no longer a 9 to 5 weekday activity and the Mathematics department at Imperial is no exception; a full 24x7x365 computing service is now expected in many other departments and in recognition of this, support is available in Maths outside of normal college hours although it is important to remember that this is not official and I will not always be sitting at a desk ready to answer the phone or emails at all hours!
 So there may be a few hours delay in responding to support requests at weekends, but every effort is made to keep in touch with what is going on with the Maths research IT services at all times and to provide timely support where & when it is needed.

 - Outside of college hours, email will be read at least every 2 hours but the phone is likely to be switched off at night between about 11pm and 6am so please leave a message if you call at that time.
 If something really urgent crops up that you'd like me to deal with quickly, you can email me at firstname.lastname@example.org which is a high-priority email address also linked to a pager that will reach me at all times (including at night), or call me on +44 7866 556626.

-Remote monitoring is used extensively in the Maths IT infrastructure to check all is well with servers, compute platforms and power & cooling infrastructure and alerts me via SMS text and email of developing problems so they can be dealt with remotely before they become a major issue.
+- Remote monitoring is used extensively in the Maths IT infrastructure to check all is well with servers, compute platforms, clusters and power & cooling systems and alerts me via SMS text and email of developing problems so they can be dealt with remotely before they become a major issue.